open-telemetry/oteps/text/0227-separate-semantic-conventions.md

     updated for the separate repository.
   - **Note: At this point, the new location for semantic conventions should be adoptable/usable.**
-- Semantic conventions in the Specification will be marked as deprecated with links to the new location.
+- Semantic conventions in the Specification will be marked as moved with links to the new location.
   - The semconv YAML files in the specification repository *will be deleted*.
   - All semconv markdown files will be updated such that: